 Do you know the flower called “cosmos”?
-Cosmos is a flower which reminds us of autumn.
-Many of you may first think about Halloween or Thanksgiving during autumn but cosmos flowers viewing is also popular in Japan.
+In Japan the cosmos flower reminds us of autumn.
+While Halloween or Thanksgiving are popular overseas, cosmos flower viewing is a popular autumn Japanese pastime!

-This article will show you more about the cosmos and some popular spots that you can enjoy cosmos field near Tokyo area.
-This may be your very last chance to see cosmos in Japan this year!
+This article will tell you more about the cosmos flower, and some popular spots you can enjoy cosmos fields near Tokyo and Mount Fuji.
+This may be your very last chance to see cosmos flowers in Japan this year!

-・ Cosmos flower season is from June through November.
-During this term, there are 3 stage flowering terms.
+Cosmos flower season is from June through November.
+During this period, there are 3 blossoming stages to enjoy:

-・ We write Cosmos with the kanji “秋桜” and there are 2 specific meanings for each word.
+But which stage is the best time to view cosmos?
+Well let’s look at the word “cosmos” a little closer.
+We write Cosmos with the kanji “秋桜” and there are 2 specific meanings for each character.

-秋= This means “autumn” and we call it “aki” in Japanese.
+秋= This means “autumn”, read “aki” in Japanese.

-桜=This means “cherry blossom” and we call it “sakura” in Japanese.
+桜=This means “cherry blossom” read “sakura” in Japanese.

-・Major colors of cosmos are mainly pink, white and red.
-If you’re lucky, you can also find yellow created by selective breeding.
+Cosmos are mainly pink, white and red.
+If you’re lucky, you can also find yellow cosmos flowers produced through selective breeding.

-The word cosmos came from the meaning “beautiful” in Greek.
-Cosmo recieved this name from its beautiful uniform petals neatly formed.
+The word cosmos comes from the meaning “beautiful” in Greek.
+The cosmos flower earned this name from its beautiful uniform petals, neatly formed.

 According to this, the language of flowers for cosmos are as follows:

 If you go cosmos viewing, you’ll understand why this language is used.
 You are sure to be surrounded by such emotions.